scheinerman/MARCC/README.md

 # MARCC

-Code to be run on MARCC
+This is a handy way for me to develop code locally and then transfer it to MARCC (www.marcc.jhu.edu).